 Adam discovered avalanches while climbing and skiing in northwest Montana as a teenager.
 Since then he has developed a keen interest for snow and a lifelong passion for the mountains.
 Now he works as an avalanche specialist for the Burlington Northern/Santa Fe Railroad and spends his time hunting avalanches in Glacier National Park, MT.
 The rest of the year he is employed as a glacier researcher for the U.S. Geological Survey and as a climbing guide for International Mountain Guides.
 Adam is a professional member of the American Avalanche and the American Mountain Guides Associations.
 He holds an American Avalanche Level 3 certification, a MS degree in glaciology from the University of Montana, and spent two seasons ski patrolling at Whitefish Mountain Resort.

 Born and raised in the Flathead Valley, Jenny has spent the last decade teaching ecology, outdoor medicine, and avalanche educations courses throughout northwest Montana and western Washington.
 Whether through working as a patroller at Whitefish Mountain Resort, teaching in the Flathead National Forest’s winter safety and avalanche program, or writing and instructing avalanche courses for Western Washington University students, Jenny has followed her passion for snow and education.
-She has an Avalanche Level 2 and a Masters of Environmental Education and is incredibly thankful for any day spent teaching or playing in the snow.
+She holds an Avalanche Professional Level 1 and a Masters of Environmental Education and is incredibly thankful for any day spent teaching or playing in the snow.

 Lloyd is a recent transplant to the Flathead Valley from the northern mountains of Colorado, where he spent the last two decades working and playing in the snow.
 He didn’t waste a moment when his ski boots hit the ground in Montana, working as a lead guide for Great Northern Powder Guides before coming on full time to the Whitefish Mountain Ski Patrol.
 Lloyd was a professional ski patroller for 15 years at Keystone Resort and Arapahoe Basin, serving as an avalanche technician, forecaster and snow safety supervisor.While at Keystone, Lloyd developed and taught an Introduction to Avalanche Course through the resort cat ski program and trained avalanche rescue dogs for 12 years.
 He has an AIARE level II certification and is a professional member of the American Avalanche Association.